 The United States provides aid to Africa indirectly through international financial institutions (IFIs) and United Nations agencies.
 World Bank lending through its "soft loan" affiliate, the International Development Association (IDA) is the largest single source of development capital in Africa.
 IDA loans, which are considered a form of aid since they are virtually interest-free and carry extended repayment periods, have focused on strengthening. public sector management, transportation, agriculture, and various social problems.
 IDA has been particularly active in assisting efforts by the recipient countries to carry out free market economic reforms.
-IDA Africa lending in 2000 was about \$2.1 billion but reached \$3.4 billion, or 50% of all IDA lending, in 2001.
-Since the United States provided \$773.3 million to IDA in FY2001, it could be calculated that about half this amount, or approximately \$386.6 million, went indirectly to Africa through IDA.
+IDA disbursements to Africa totaled \$2.6 billion in 2002, or about 39% of the total.
+Since the United States provided \$792.4 million to IDA in FY2002, it could be calculated that about 39% this amount, or approximately \$309 million, went indirectly to Africa through IDA.